Botmock/botmock-dialogflow-export/README.md

 ```

 - Run `npm install`
-- Run `node index.js --host=app`
+- Run `npm start`
-- Once it successfully runs, it will create a `output` directory with all the content files in it
-- Zip the `output` directory
+- Find your zipped project in `/output.zip`

 ### Importing to Dialogflow

 - Visit [your dashboard](console.dialogflow.com) and create a new agent
 - Choose the 'Export and Import' tab and choose 'Import From Zip'
-- Select `output.zip`, typing 'IMPORT' in their form field and clicking 'IMPORT'
+- Select `/output.zip`, typing 'IMPORT' in their form field and clicking 'IMPORT'